Advice on smoking lessons and topics for schools.

 - Having a well publicised Smoke Free school policy

 - Using PHSE to cover the topic of preventing children from smoking.
-Including smoking in the mainstream curriculm, such as biology.
+Including smoking in the mainstream curriculum, such as biology.

 - Specific events or speakers/talks about smoking and the impacts on health.

-- Directing pupils and adults to local stop smoking services, where free support is available to help people stop smoking.
+- Directing adults to local stop smoking services, where free support is available to help people stop smoking.

 Smoke free schools